-How To Get Healthy Sleep: Sleep Hygiene
+How To Get Healthy Sleep: What Is Good Sleep Hygiene?

 Want to get better sleep?
 Good sleep hygiene practices can help you fall asleep and maintain sleep throughout the night.

 What Is Sleep Hygiene?

 Sleep hygiene describes behavioral and environmental practices and habits that promote healthy sleep.
 What encourages and interferes with sleep differs for each person, and general sleep hygiene can help.

 Sleep hygiene methods help people with mild sleep problems.
 They are also used in combination with other therapies for long-term (chronic) insomnia and other sleep disorders.

 How you approach your day, evening, and bedtime routine can all affect your sleep.
 Here are parts of your day you can revisit to make sure you sleep soundly.

 During the day